 By 1928 an oilman, Alfred G Milton lived here and in the photo from 1945/6 this was 'Milton's Cash Stores'.Top

-Number 288/9A pawnbrokers from 1839 or earlier.
+Number 288/9A pawnbrokers from 1823, possibly earlier.
+John Cope Folkard was a pawnbroker and fire office agent in 1826; William Potter had taken over the running on the business by 1829.
 In 1839 William Potter was listed here in the tithe return and is recorded as a pawnbroker in Pigot’s directory of the same year.
 He gives his occupation as ‘pawnbroker’ on the birth certificates of his four sons, 1840 – 1845.
 When his daughter Mary was born he was recorded as an ‘auctioneer’ (Pamela Fontana, researcher into the family of the Venerable Mary Potter, founder of a religious order).

 William appears in the 1841 census sharing the property with Joseph Raper.
 William Potter left England (for Australia) in July 1850, and in 1851 Joseph Raper was living here; in 1861 Joseph employed 3 men & 2 boys and he remained at number 289 in 1874 as a silversmith & pawnbroker.
 By 1881 James Raper had taken over and number 288 was occupied by George Knight, pawnbrokers assistant.
 Mrs Ann Raper, silversmith & pawnbroker, is recorded at 288/9 in a 1882 trade directory, James Raper in 1890.
 In the 1891 census George Cherrill, pawnbrokers assistant is listed at numbers 288 & 289.
 In 1901 Arthur Kaiser, pawnbrokers assistant lived at number 288.